henrysky/astroNN/docs/source/tools_gaia.rst

-Mini Tools for GAIA data
+Mini Tools for Gaia data
 ===========================

 .. note:: astroNN only contains a limited amount of necessary tools.
 For a more comprehensive python tool to deal with Gaia data, please refer to Jo Bovy's `gaia_tools`_